What is myeloma?

 Screening for myeloma

-There is currently no screening for myeloma available in Australia.
+There is currently no national screening program for myeloma available in Australia.

 There are no proven measures to prevent myeloma.
 However, certain chemicals (e.g. dioxins), radiation and viruses (such as HIV) have been linked to an increased risk of myeloma and related diseases.